 Some Nominal Stay Options

 |Forest Rest House

 Great view, Nominal prices.
 Try booking in advance.

 Decent place to stay.
 Close to the river.
-Staff is trained well to serve guests.
+The staff is trained well to serve guests.

 The Forest Rest House at Bijrani.
 Photography by Saim Ahmed